-A while ago I was engaged as a consultant by a southern mega-church that wanted to improve as a praying church.
+A while ago, I was engaged as a consultant by a mega-church that wanted to improve as a praying church.
 In the course of our discussion, the senior pastor shocked me when he said, “I can’t recommend our weekly prayer meeting to many believers.”

 About 8-10 people attended the meeting (in this church of 6,000).
 They were sincere people.
 But they were all seasoned intercessors who did not know what it meant to pray in a public gathering.
 They all prayed exactly as they would have in their own prayer closet.
 They practiced personal prayer in a group setting.

-Each one that prayed, would pray for 10-20 minutes, covering everything they could think to cover.
-And some would do so with emotion that was a little over the top for those around them.
+Each one who prayed, would pray for 10-20 minutes at a time, covering everything they could think to cover.
+And some would do so with emotion that was a little “over the top” for those around them.
 Tears and loud sobbing were a part of it.
-For the normal individual it was downright uncomfortable.
+For the normal individual, it was downright uncomfortable.

 This pastor felt—and rightly so—that the prayer meeting would set less mature pray-ers back, rather than teach and encourage them to participate.

 What’s the Purpose?

 Asking “What is the purpose of your prayer meeting?” may seem like a silly question.
 You want to seek God.
 You want His power, and direction, His will to be released through your prayers.
 You want to see your church become more dependent on Him.
 What do you mean, What’s the purpose of our prayer meeting?”

 Recently, I participated in leading an evening of prayer at a church.
 It was the culminating event to a conference that had several speakers.
 The pastor wanted all of us—him, me and the other leader–to each feel free to step to the microphone and lead a section of the prayer time.
 We had a little planning for direction ahead of time, but not a lot.